jump-dev/Xpress.jl/README.md

 5. Make sure the XPRESSDIR environmental variable is set to the path of the Xpress directory.
 This is part of a standard installation.
 The Xpress library will be searched for in XPRESSDIR/lib on unix platforms and XPRESSDIR/bin on Windows.

 6. Now, you can start using it.

+You should use the xpress version matching to your julia installation and vice-versa

 ## High priority: